 - Look for Brock on the DailyVee.
 Hint: he’s wearing a bright blue snowman blazer 😉

 - Want to be on the show?
 Have your own story of entrepreneurial success?
 We’re working on an episode that features our listeners!
-Leave us a voicemail at (317) 721-6590 with stories or questions about your Amazon business.
+Reach out to our content team with stories or questions about your Amazon business.

 What’s up, everybody?
 We are live today with Brock Johnson.
 I’m here with Casey.
 Casey, say hello.